 While retrieving data from the datalogger using Custom Collection, scheduled data collection will be suspended.
-The default data file names for custom collection are separate from the files for scheduled collection data and by default are placed in a Data directory under the LoggerNet directory.
+The directory where the files are stored for custom collection is separate from the files for scheduled collection data and by default is a Data directory under the LoggerNet directory (e.g., C:\CampbellSci\LoggerNet\Data).